singnet/snet-sdk-python/README.md

 # {'Numbers': [('float', 'a'), ('float', 'b')], 'Result': [('float', 'value')]}
 ```

+## Training

+With the SDK, you can also train models and use them when calling the service.

 ---

 ###### 1 This method uses a call to a paid smart contract function.